gauzinge/BRIL_BIBGenerator/README.md

 # BRIL_BIBGenerator
 >UNDER CONSTRUCTION
 ### Introduction
- This guide gives instructions on setting up and running Beam Induced Background (BIB, alternatively MIB for Machine Induced Background) simulations with a two step method (BIB particle generation + simulation).
+This guide gives instructions on how to set up and run Beam Induced Background (BIB, alternatively MIB for Machine Induced Background) simulations in CMSSW with a two step method (BIB particle generation + simulation).
-Link to CMSSW offline workbook: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook
+For an official introduction and manual for CMSSW have a look at the offline workbook: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook

 ## Setup